sujatrodas96/WeatherApp/README.md

 # WeatherApp
-It is a real time WeatherApp
+It is a real time WeatherApp Where You can check weather report of anyplace